Teriyaki Steak meal prep – Easy Japanese recipes

 Serving Suggestions for grilled Teriyaki Steak

-Garnish goals: sesame seeds and green onions add the perfect finishing touch.
+Garnish goals: Sesame seeds and green onions add the perfect finishing touch.

 Teriyaki steak goes well with simple sides like steamed rice, sautéed vegetables, or a fresh green salad.
 For something heartier, try serving it with gyoza dumplings, miso soup, or yakisoba noodles.
 The sweet and salty flavors of the teriyaki sauce also pair nicely with wasabi, soy milk, egg salad, or tuna satay.
 For a fusion twist, serve the steak over rice with a side of kimchi stew or corn salsa.
 No matter what you choose, Steak Teriyaki makes for a delicious and versatile meal.